-Current Members: Vezina (Chair), Chou, Deason, Hayley Five Meetings in 2022
+Current Members: Vezina (Chair), Chou, Deason, Hayley Four Meetings in 2023

 The Nominating and Governance Committee is responsible for making recommendations to the Board regarding candidates for directorships and the size, director qualifications, and composition of the Board, and for overseeing our Corporate Governance Guidelines and making recommendations to the Board concerning corporate governance matters.
 In addition, the Nominating and Governance Committee is responsible for considering director nominations by stockholders.
-The Nominating and Governance Committee oversees risks related to our overall corporate governance, including Board and committee composition, the size and structure of the Board, director independence, and our corporate governance profile and ratings.
+The Nominating and Governance Committee composition, the size and structure of the Board, director independence, and our corporate governance profile and ratings.
 The Nominating and Governance Committee also is actively engaged in overseeing risks associated with succession planning for the Board.